How Is the Los Angeles County Property Tax Rate Determined?

 Aside from the 1% property tax, you pay other levies.
 While these levies are not strictly defined as property taxes under the law, you still pay them on your property tax bill.
 These levies are voter-approved and usually apply to homes in special and school districts.
 The levies are dependent on the district your home is located in and the local regulations.

-The school district tax is the largest of these additional levies and typically ranges between 0.16% - 0.2%.
-Then you have levies that you pay to your municipality (e.g. the city of Los Angeles imposes a levy in the range of 0.02% - 0.03%).
+The school district tax is the largest of these additional levies and typically ranges between 0.16% and 0.2%.
+Then, you have levies that you pay to your municipality (e.g., the city of Los Angeles imposes a levy in the range of 0.02% – 0.03%).
 You may pay additional taxes or levies based on where you live, but these are the main ones.

-No, you cannot lower the LA County property tax rate.
+No, you cannot lower the Los Angeles County property tax rate.
 However, you can challenge the assessed value of your home.
-If you manage to lower the assessed value of your home, the tax rate still remains 1%, but you will be paying less according to how much you managed to lower the assessed value of your home.
+If you manage to lower the assessed value of your home, the tax rate will still remain at 1%, but you will be paying less according to how much you have managed to lower the assessed value of your home with new property assessments.

 Tax Exemptions

-There are certain exemptions to property taxes for Californians, with the most notable being:
+There are certain exemptions to property taxes for Californians, including the Los Angeles property tax rate, with the most notable being:

 • Homeowner’s Exemption